ziglibs/s2s/README.md

 ## Features

 - Convert (nearly) any Zig runtime datatype to binary data and back.
+- Computes a stream signature that prevents deserialization of invalid data.
 - No support for graph like structures.
 Everything is considered to be tree data.

 **Unsupported types**: